-Footfall to garden centres was up +2%, faring better compared to the reported British Retail Consortium Sensormatic IQ Fooftall monitor of -5%.
+Transaction numbers in garden centres were up +2% in December 2023, faring better compared to the reported British Retail Consortium Sensormatic IQ Footfall Monitor of retail parks and high street retailers where footfall was down -5%.
 However, the increase in footfall year-on-year was quite modest for the garden centre when compared to the increase in footfall into garden centre cafés comparing December 2023 with December 2022 (see page 11).
-The Average Transaction Value for December was £24.90, down -2% on December 2022, despite price inflation (see pages 8 for sales volumes and pages 27 & 28 for further discussion on inflation).
+The Average Transaction Value for December was £24.90, down -2% on December 2022, despite price inflation (see page 8 for sales volumes and pages 27 & 28 for further discussion on inflation).
 Consumer confidence has remained low (page 23), demonstrating hesitance to add too much to their baskets.